 The first printed source for the Country Dance in Britain is the publication by John Playford in 1651 of The English Dancing Master, a collection of 104 dances, each presented with its own music.
 This volume of tunes and dance instructions was the first of eighteen editions that appeared over the next seventy-seven years.
 Many of the dances in that first edition probably derive from earlier times, but, despite literary references to the titles of certain of the dances, there are no specific choreographies prior to this publication.
 (The second and subsequent editions dropped the word English from the title, becoming simply The Dancing Master.)
+No step descriptions are given, but it is thought a variety of steps were used as well as singles and doubles.
+The patterns, not the steps, were of most importance.
+Dancers at the time of Playford’s first edition would have used a left foot start for their steps, but by the tme of the second editon fashions had changed and steps began using the right foot first.

 Today, English Country Dance continues to thrive under the aegis of the English Folk Dance and Song Society, thanks to Cecil Sharp, and occupies an important part of the international dance world.
 Its earlier forms are now increasingly being reconstructed from an historical point of view.
 (See the bibliography below.)